mermaid-js/mermaid-cli/README.md

 mmdc -i input.mmd -o output.png -t dark -b transparent
 ```

+### Adding custom icon packs to Mermaid

+`mermaid-cli` supports two different ways to add [custom icon packs to mermaid](https://mermaid.js.org/config/icons.html):

+- Icon packs installed via `npm install`, e.g. [@iconify-json/logos](https://www.npmjs.com/package/@iconify-json/logos).
+These can be used via the `--iconPacks @iconify-json/logos`.
+- Icon packs accessible via URI.
+These can either be URLs or local `file://` URIs to local files.
+For example, to download the above [@iconify-json/logos](https://www.npmjs.com/package/@iconify-json/logos) package from a CDN like [jsDelivr](https://www.jsdelivr.com/), you can do `--iconPacksAndUrls logos#https://cdn.jsdelivr.net/npm/@iconify-json/logos@1.2.14/icons.json`.

 ### Animating an SVG file with custom CSS

 The `--cssFile` option can be used to inline some custom CSS.
 It's passed to [Mermaid's `themeCSS` config option](https://mermaid.js.org/config/schema-docs/config.html#themecss).